-Additional income received on top of the guaranteed amount, or on top of any other permanent income increase.
+Additional income received on top of the guaranteed amount, or in addition to any other income increase.
 This additional income is based on the market performance rate, and allows for additional earnings of otherwise permissible withdrawals.
+AKA bonus income increase.

 A qualified financial professional who is required to help consumers make financial decisions in their best interest.
 (A fiduciary is not the only type of financial professional required to make financial decisions in the best interest of their clients.
-Certain non-fiduciaries should also comply with best-interest requirements, as a matter of good practice.)
+All professionals should comply with best-interest requirements, as a matter of good practice.)

 A qualified person who does not earn commissions by helping consumers understand their options and make financial decisions to work toward their financial goals.